 There are thousands of financial advisors all over the country, many of whom work for networks with well-known national brand names.
 There are many different types of professionals who provide financial advice and services: brokers, investment advisors, accountants, lawyers, insurance agents, and financial planners.
 It can be confusing to understand who you’re really working with and what are the costs.
 Beware of commission-based investment services.
 Read this article for information on the “Problems of Commission-Based” advisors, namely such advisors do not have to follow the fiduciary rule when managing your church’s or organization’s money.

 The Foundation’s ALL INCLUSIVE expense structure is about 1%, based on assets under management.
 There are no other “hidden” expenses.
 Considering the other considerable differences, such as socially responsible and ESG/impact investing, we’re confident the Foundation’s investment management services provide you and your church or organization superior value in aligning your investments with your mission.
-(Here is the UMC’s resolution on “Investment Ethics” and ¶ 717 “Sustainable and Socially Responsible Investments” in The Book of Discipline of The United Methodist Church.)
+(For more information, see the UMC’s resolution on “Investment Ethics” and ¶ 717 “Sustainable and Socially Responsible Investments” in The Book of Discipline of The United Methodist Church.)